FuzzyGrim/blog/_posts/posts/2021-10-12-kvm-archlinux.md

 tags: [tutorial, arch linux]
 ---

-It's time to learn how to install QEMU with KVM, which in my opinion it is the best VM software for GNU/Linux.
+So you are interested on QEMU with KVM, which in my opinion it is the best VM software for GNU/Linux.
 Why?
 Mainly because the kernel modules needed for KVM are part of the Linux kernel which means it would not create a mess like VirtualBox, also QEMU used together with KVM can achieve near native performance, and last but not least, they are free and open source unlike VMware.

 ## Prerequisites
-To check whether virtualization is enabled or supported by your processor, use the following command:
+To check whether virtualization is enabled or supported by your processor, run the following command:

 ```
 LC_ALL=C lscpu | grep Virtualization
 ```

-It should return `Virtualization: VT-x` for Intel processors and `Virtualization: AMD-V` for AMD processors.
+For Intel processors, it should return `Virtualization: VT-x`, and for AMD processors, it should return `Virtualization: AMD-V`.
 If nothing is displayed after this command, it means that either your CPU does not support virtualization or it is not enabled.
-If your CPU was manufactured in the last 10 years, it should support virtualization, you will need to enter the BIOS to enable it.
+If your CPU was manufactured in the last 10 years, it should have virtualization support, you just need to enable it in your BIOS.

 ## Installation

-To install all needed packages, run the following code:
+To install all the needed packages, run the following command:
 ```
 sudo pacman -S qemu virt-manager ebtables dnsmasq vde2
 ```